Welcome to Mommy Mix-up

 Whats up hot mamas?!
 Welcome to Mommy Mix-Up the mixed-up mom blog.
 I’m Amakeda, better known by my friends as Keda.
 Welcome to Mommy Mix up, a mom blog where mommies mix it up.
 As a married mother of four newly relocated to St. Augustine, FL, every day proves itself to be an adventure.
-When I’m not sharing the trials and tribulations of being a step-mom to a 24 year-old, mothering from afar to my 20 year-old college student and keeping up with my 7 year-old daughter’s social life or my very handsome, yet busy 3 year old, I find time to come here to rave, rant, share my frugal fashion finds, or simply mix-it-up with other mommies in the struggle.
+When I’m not sharing the trials and tribulations of being a step-mom to a 24 year-old, mothering from afar to my 22 year-old college student and keeping up with my 10 year-old daughter’s social life or my very handsome, yet busy 6 year-old, I find time to come here to rave, rant, share my views on all things #momlife, while sharing tips on what motherhood has taught me the second time around.

 Not your average mom blog

 Here we’ll share trials and tribulations, accomplishments, triumphs and all the stories that embody this phenomenon we call motherhood.
 Think of it as a community where moms hangout and find comfort in knowing there’s no one way to be an amazing mom.
 I mean, lets face it, there’s no manual for motherhood, and until there is one, we’re all just winging it!
 My hope is that mommymixup.com will be a place where we come to laugh, cry and sometimes curse, together.
 So please, take a look around and feel free to comment and share.

 But before you go, a few random facts about me: